codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/response.rst

 		by setting it to TRUE.

 		The SameSite value controls how cookies are shared between domains and sub-domains.
-		Allowed values are 'None', 'Lax' and 'Strict'.
+		Allowed values are 'None', 'Lax', 'Strict' or a blank string `''`.
+        If set to blank string, no SameSite attribute will be set on the cookie sent to the client.
         If set to `null`, the default from `config/App.php` is used.

 		**Discrete Parameters**